Chris Cundy

 Hi

-I studied Physics as an undergraduate at Cambridge University before switching area to take a computer science master’s degree.
-During my master’s, it was a pleasure to work with Carl E. Rasmussen, developing variational methods for Gaussian Process State-Space Models.
+I studied Physics for my undergrad and took a Computer Science Master’s.
+It was a pleasure to work with Carl E. Rasmussen, developing variational methods for Gaussian Process State-Space Models.

 Get in touch at chris dot j dot cundy at gmail dot com